Partnerships

 Adult Education Partnership

-In September 2012, the Keewatin-Patricia District School Board and Seven Generations Education Institute partnered to deliver adult education throughout the KPDSB district.
+In September 2012, SGEI and Keewatin-Patricia District School Board partnered to deliver adult education throughout the KPDSB district.
 The goals of this partnership include increasing education opportunities for Indigenous and non-Indigenous learners and improving access for adult learners to learn on a full or part-time basis.
-Visit nwoadulted.com to learn more.

-The Elementary and Secondary Support Program (ESSP) is a partnership between Seven Generations Education Institute and the Rainy River District School Board (RRDSB) to support Indigenous students enrolled in RRDSB schools and to provide leadership at the provincial, system, and school levels.
+The Elementary and Secondary Support Program (ESSP) is a partnership between SGEI and the Rainy River District School Board to support Indigenous students enrolled in RRDSB schools and to provide leadership at the provincial, system, and school levels.

 SGEI employs a number of RRDSB staff members including the Indigenous Education Leader, Indigenous Vice Principal at Fort Frances High School, Indigenous Guidance Counselors, and Early Literacy Education Assistants to support Indigenous learners.